Dennis Conner: Funding and setbacks

 Perhaps due to the bad media attention surrounding the 1988 catamaran defense, Conner had insufficient funding to mount a multiple-boat defense in 1992, which also heralded the debut of the IACC yacht.
 His USA-11 proved no match to Bill Koch's America3 campaign.
-USA-11 was built as a test-bed for design ideas that were to be incorporated into the "racing" boat, nicknamed TDC-2.
+USA-11 was built as a test bed for design ideas that were to be incorporated into the "racing" boat, nicknamed TDC-2.
 However, TDC-2 was never built.
 Its ideas were incorporated into his single-boat campaign for 1995, and the yacht Stars & Stripes USA-34.
-After almost sinking during The Citizen Cup defender trials, USA-34 went on to a come-from-behind win over Mighty Mary, earning the right to defend The Cup against Team New Zealand's Black Magic, NZL-32.
-Believing Stars & Stripes was no match against the Black Magic, Dennis Conner swapped boats for the Cup matches, pitting Young America against New Zealand's Black Magic NZL–32.
-But the result was a humiliating defeat for Dennis Conner, losing to Team New Zealand 5-0.
+After almost sinking during the Citizen Cup defender trials, USA-34 went on to a come-from-behind win over Mighty Mary, earning the right to defend the Cup against Team New Zealand's Black Magic, NZL-32.
+Believing Stars & Stripes was no match against Black Magic, Conner swapped boats for the Cup matches, pitting Young America against Black Magic.
+But the result was a humiliating defeat for Conner, losing to Team New Zealand 5–0.

 Conner again found difficulty securing funding for the 2000 America's Cup in Auckland, New Zealand.
 As in 1992 and 1995, he mounted a single-boat campaign centered upon Stars & Stripes USA-55.
-Conner was eliminated in the quarter final repechage by Craig McCaw's OneWorld Challenge.
+He was eliminated in the quarterfinal repechage by Craig McCaw's OneWorld Challenge.

 Conner was a rare non-billionaire fielding a team to compete in the 2003 America's Cup, held in New Zealand, receiving funding of up to US$40 million from his sponsors.
-His syndicate, Stars & Stripes, suffered a severe setback before they departed California, as one of the two Stars & Stripes boats (USA-77) sank when its rudder post failed during training.
-Despite raising the boat from 55 feet of water and eventually repairing it, they were unable to recover the valuable testing time lost and they were defeated in the quarter-finals of the Louis Vuitton Cup.
+His syndicate, Stars & Stripes, suffered a severe setback before departing California, as one of the two Stars & Stripes boats (USA-77) sank when its rudder post failed during training.
+Despite raising the boat from 55 feet of water and eventually repairing it, the team was unable to recover the valuable testing time lost, ultimately being defeated in the quarterfinals of the Louis Vuitton Cup.

 2003 marked Conner's last participation in the America's Cup.